m21ark/pfl_t2/README.md

 ![Menu Input](docs/menu_input.png)

+In the next image we do a wrong input on purpose to show that the game program is resilient to invalid inputs, awaiting for a valid one to be given.

 ![Drop Input](docs/dropphase.png)

 ![Capture Input](docs/capture.png)

 The validation in input occurs in two phases.
-The first one is presented in the `ask_pos(Str, Color, Row-Col)` function in the `io.pl` file.
-This function is responsible for asking the user for a position and validating it (seeing if position is inside the board).
+The first one is presented in the `ask_pos(Str, Color, Row-Col)` predicate present in the `io.pl` file.
+This predicate is responsible for asking the user for a position and validating it (seeing if position is inside the board).
 This predicate is independent from the game state and can be used in any context.
 The second phase depends on the phase of the game.
 The `piece_drop(Board, Color, New_Board)` only accepts positions that are valid to that phase, backtracking if the move is invalid (making another call to `ask_pos/3`).
 The same happens with the `capture_piece(Board, Color, New_Board)` and `piece_move(Board, Color, New_Board, NewCol-NewRow)` predicate.

 ### Move execution